Beginner Track • Topic 15

 Section 2 gave you the mnemonic.
 Now let's walk through each exception in detail so you understand what it takes to use them, what you have to prove, and where people get it wrong.

 This is the most common Part 6 authority at the base level.
-It covers several scenarios: supplies or services available from only one source, follow-on contracts where switching would cause unacceptable costs or delays, or situations where the agency head determines that only specific items will satisfy the requirement (brand name).
-There are also provisions for utilities, standardization, and items from Federal Prison Industries.
+It covers supplies or services available from only one responsible source, follow-on contracts where switching would cause substantial duplicated cost or unacceptable delay, and brand-name descriptions that prevent full and open competition.
+For DoD, NASA, and the Coast Guard, this authority also reaches situations where only a limited number of responsible sources can satisfy the requirement.

 What you must prove: That no other source can satisfy the requirement.
 Not that you prefer this source.
 Not that this source is the best.
 That this source is the ONLY one.
 Your demonstration must include verifiable facts: proprietary data rights, unique tooling, sole manufacturer status.
 Market research must document the search for alternatives and explain why each one fails.